snotskie/ttrpg/site/src/characters.md

 !!! tip "Character Creation: Step Two!"
     Begin to describe the Lifestyle your character had growing up or their current outlook on life.
 As you do, pick one of the following Lifestyles to start the game with.
 These can be changed later in the [Session Shop](#Session-Shop).

 **🍀 Carefree:** Your character lives a relatively carefree life, perhaps because of your young age, wealthy upbringing, or optimistic demeanor.
-Your Heart and Hurry Stats each begin the game one die size larger.
+Your choice of your Heart or Hurry Stat begins the game one die size larger.

 **🔥 Eager:** Your character is eager for more out of life, perhaps because of a teenage rebellious phase, a yearning to accomplish your dreams, or a person you want to impress.
-Your Hand and Hurt Stats each begin the game one die size larger.
+Your choice of your Hand or Hurt Stat begins the game one die size larger.

 **🧘‍♀️ Wisened:** Life has not been easy on your character, but as a result you’ve come out wiser and tougher, perhaps because you’ve gotten older, been shaped by unfortunate events, or dedicated yourself to your work.
-Your Head and Home Stats each begin the game one die size larger.
+Your choice of your Head or Home Stat begins the game one die size larger.

 ## History

 Each character has a History Basic Stat, made up of a number of narrative touchstones.
-This Stat is used to perform actions more related to the character's backstory more than to the other Basic Stats.
+This Stat is used to perform actions related to the character's backstory more than to the other Basic Stats.
 And even though every character has a History Basic Stat, what their History covers is unique to them and only them!

 !!! tip "Character Creation: Step Three!"
     Begin to describe your character's backstory.
 Answer the following prompts, or others given to you by your DM.
 These background details will help you and your DM build the story and set the scope of the narrative touchstones your History Stat Checks cover.